-In addition to the 66.4 million pounds of food provided to Indiana’s food insecure, many Hoosiers are also served by a number of federal nutrition programs that provide assistance to specific populations.
+In addition to the 73.7 million pounds of food provided by Indiana’s food banks to Indiana’s food insecure, many Hoosiers are also served by a number of federal nutrition programs that provide assistance to specific populations.

 The Emergency Food Assistance Program (TEFAP) is a program of the USDA and administered by the Indiana State Department of Health that provides commodity food that is distributed to local agencies through Indiana’s food banks.
 Mandatory commodities are provided at a level set by the Farm Bill, adjusted annually for food inflation.
 Bonus TEFAP commodities are provided when the USDA purchases surplus commodities to stabilize weak agricultural markets or purchase commodities to meet the Farm Bill specialty crop purchase requirement.
 TEFAP commodities are all American grown.
 Producers of commodities provided through TEFAP Bonus purchases receive an estimated 85 cents per dollar of Federal expenditures; producers of commodities provided through TEFAP mandatory purchases receive about 27 cents per dollar.
 By contrast, only about 16 cents of every retail food dollar goes back to the farmer.
 TEFAP food accounts for about 25% of the food moving through the network of food banks.

 Indiana financial eligibility requirements to receive TEFAP food from an agency are set at 185% of the federal poverty level.